aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/php-programmers-guide/quick-start/helloworld-example-in-php/_index.md

 title: HelloWorld Example in PHP – Aspose.Words for .NET
 articleTitle: HelloWorld Example in PHP
 linktitle: HelloWorld Example in PHP
-description: "Building documents from scratch using Aspose.Words for .NET in PHP via COM."
+description: "Building documents from scratch using Aspose.Words for .NET in PHP via COM using C#."
 type: docs
 weight: 40
 url: /net/helloworld-example-in-php/